Ocean Cleanup Volunteer Projects Wells Fargo Branch Employees.

 by Karisa Boyce

-In July 2019, Wells Fargo Asset Management employees took time out of their busy day to meet at Ocean Beach for a cleanup!
-Employees and one dog collected several large compostable bags full of debris, both land and marine-based.
-A new dart board game was found amongst the rubbish left on the beach.
-Without this amazing team of beach stewards, this debris would have made its way out to the ocean to become food for marine animals.
+In July of 2019, Wells Fargo employees (and one happy dog) escaped the Financial District and headed to Ocean Beach for a day of volunteer work where they collected several large compostable bags full of both land and marine-based debris, including a new dart board.
+Without this amazing team of beach stewards, this debris would have made its way out to the ocean and added to the already catastrophic damage done to coastal marine life.

-A special thank you to the San Francisco Wells Fargo Asset Management department employee, Julie Parker, who made this cleanup effort possible!
+A special thank you to the San Francisco Wells Fargo Asset Management department employee, Julie Parker, who organized a strong team and made this cleanup effort possible!

-2. Second Volunteer Beach Cleanup at local beach as part of greater ocean cleanup efforts!
+2. Second, organize a Volunteer Beach Cleanup at a local beach as part of a greater ocean cleanup effort with your school organization, club, team or company.

-More information about how plastic is harming birds, and how much plastic is floating in our Ocean.
+Keep reading: More information about how plastic is harming birds and how much plastic is floating in our Ocean.